spiral-software/fftx/examples/exec-compare_device/README.txt

 Build an example with CUDA.

-Assumes that the libraries have been built in the ../library/build directory, say with cmake .. -DPROJECT=dummy
+Assumes that the libraries have been built in the ../library directory.

 Set FFTX_HOME to root of fftx repo.

-Then all you do is:  make
+Then do:
+cmake -S . -B build
+cmake --build build --target install

 When running, make sure ../library/build/bin is in LD_LIBRARY_PATH.